integrativemodeling/nup84/README.md

   - `nup84.topology.withXrayInterface.py`      constructs Nup84 subunits with 3 crystal interfaces
   - `nup84.topology.py`                        constructs Nup84 subunits with no crystal interfaces

-  - `nup84.merge.py`                           script to merge output files from all runs ; filter threshold on total score can be set here
+  - `nup84.merge.py`                           script to merge output files from all runs; filter threshold on total score can be set here

   - `vmd_scripts/rmdstt.tcl`                   a VMD script to launch RMSD Trajectory Tool window
   - `vmd_scripts/nup84_3-xray_density.tcl`     a VMD script to calculate localization density for Nup84 with 3 crystal interfaces